 - 1 9-inch pie crust

-- 3 cups kale, stems removed, very finely chopped
+- 3-4 stems curly kale stems removed, very finely chopped

 - 3 tablespoons water